istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 command terminated with exit code 56
 {{< /text >}}

-Before moving on the next tasks, remove this bad destination rule to make mutual TLS work again:
+Before you continue, remove the bad destination rule to make mutual TLS work again with the following command:

 {{< text bash >}}
 $ kubectl delete --ignore-not-found=true bad-rule
 {{< /text >}}

-## Verifying requests
+## Verify requests

-This task illustrates different kind of responses for the requests in plain-text, TLS without client certificate and TLS with client certificate.
-All requests are sent from a client sidecar, so that they can access the keys and certificates in the same way that proxy sidecars do.

-> In Istio 1.0, `curl` is included in proxy image, however it might be removed in future releases.
-In that case, you will need to install `curl` manually.
+This task shows how a server with mutual TLS enabled responses to requests that are:

+* In plain-text
+* With TLS but without client certificate
+* With TLS with a client certificate

+To perform this task, you want to by-pass client proxy.
+A simplest way to do so is to issue request from `istio-proxy` container.

-1. Plain-text requests fail as TLS is required to talk to `httpbin`.
-Note the exit code is 56 (failure with receiving network data).
+1. Confirm that plain-text requests fail as TLS is required to talk to `httpbin` with the following command:

     {{< text bash >}}
     $ kubectl exec $(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name}) -c istio-proxy -- curl http://httpbin:8000/headers -o /dev/null -s -w '%{http_code}\n'